LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 * Summary keywords
 * Engagement Attribute keywords*

-For example, an Agent Manager can filter conversations by duration to identify those with an unusual duration.
+For example: An agent manager can filter conversations by duration to identify those with an unusual duration.
 By drilling down further and refining the search, they will be able to pinpoint why the conversations had an out of the ordinary length.
 Managers can also view all conversations with a low MCS, or a low CSAT, and identify the cause by referring to the conversation transcripts.

 ![](/img/agent-workspace-basics-3.png)

-Consumer journey: All Connections allows Agent Managers and Agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.
+Consumer journey: All Connections allows agent managers and agents to view the entire flow of a conversation, including transfers to another agent or skill, offering them a detailed understanding of the consumer experience and agent performance.

-A column displaying the MCS of the conversation helps Agent Managers to track consumer sentiment (CSAT is also available in the conversation’s consumer info section).
+A column displaying the MCS of the conversation helps agent managers to track consumer sentiment (CSAT is also available in the conversation’s consumer info section).

 **Notes:**